mossbanay/Psychology-3-4/Glossary.md

 Spatial Neglect is an attentional disorder in which the person affected systematically ignores stimuli on one side.
 This condition is usually a result of damage to the right parietal lobe.

+### Split-brain surgery
+##### Also known as commissurotomy

+A surgery in which the corpus callosum is severed, effectively seperating the two cerebral hemispheres.

 ### State of consciousness
 ##### See also consciousness